jjbyrnes29/bomblab_cracker/README.md

     Open Solution.txt on the line you're about to crack, type in something, save file

-    run ./crack and watch for results, remember to send CTRL + C when you see the text change
+    Run ./crack and watch for results, remember to send CTRL + C when you see the text change

+TROUBLESHOOTING:
+    If you do not see numbers before the bomblab text being printed, send any input and press enter